cloudmesh/technologies/chapters/tech/slurm.md

 *	**Scheduler**: determine how and when Slurm schedules jobs
 *	**Node selection**: determine resources used for job allocation [@fa18-523-83-slurm-schedulemd]

-Overall, Slurm is a popular job scheduler tool that is widely used in major supercomputer clusters due to its special architectures and features.
+Slurm is a job scheduler tool that is widely used in major supercomputer clusters due to its special architectures and features.